Want to feel completely confident in your ecommerce bookkeeping?

 Managing taxes for an ecommerce business involves:

-• Staying informed on any updates to tax law and regulations.
+• Staying informed on any updates to tax law and regulations

-• Handling tax audits or disputes.
+• Handling tax audits or disputes

 Financial analysis and growth planning

-Setting up your finances should be a top priority for an ecommerce business owner, and it’s good to do at the same time as establishing your business.
-Here are a few key things to get sorted so that it’s easier to do your ecommerce accounting:
+Setting up your finances should be a top priority for an ecommerce business owner, and it’s a good idea to set up your finances properly as you’re establishing your business.

 Business bank account: One of the biggest mistakes new businesses make is mixing personal and business finances.
 It can be tempting to use an account you already have, but you’ll live to regret that decision when it comes to untangling your finances.
 Instead, set up a dedicated business account.
-Solutions like PayPal for Business or Shopify Balance can set you up in minutes.

 9 ecommerce accounting tasks to regularly complete